 For patients whose ears are abnormally large, the doctor may correct it by reducing the size of the ear.

 Some people have very small or underdeveloped ears, otoplasty helps by increasing the size of their outer ear.

 Protruding ears can be drawn in and secured closer to the head in order to decrease their visibility.

 Before the procedure, a consultation will take place.
-It includes physical examination, questions on medical history, and discussions on patient’s expectations from the surgery.
+It includes a physical examination, questions on medical history, and discussions on the patient’s expectations from the surgery.

-During the procedure, a local or general anesthesia may be used depending on the patient evaluation.
+During the procedure, local or general anesthesia may be used depending on the patient’s evaluation.
 Patients may also be given sedatives to eradicate any chances of surgery-related discomfort.